pietheinstrengholt/synapse-lab/module05/module05.md

 ## 1. Deploy Spark Pool

-1. Open Synapse Studio, Navigate to Developm and create a new script.
+1. Open Synapse Studio, Navigate to Development and create a new script.

 2. Create a new database using the following SQL statement: `CREATE DATABASE customers;`